fortunejs/fortune-http/README.md

 const fortuneHTTP = require('fortune-http')

 const app = express()
-const listener = fortuneHTTP.createListener(fortuneInstance, options)
+const listener = fortuneHTTP(fortuneInstance, options)

 // Make sure that the Fortune listener is last in the middleware stack,
 // since it ends the response by default (this can be optionally disabled).